 History of pharmacovigilance: More than 60 years ago, about 10,000 children were born with devastating malformations in various countries worldwide.
 The clinicians and researchers were confused and wondered about the cause of this disaster.
 In 1961, two clinicians, Lenz and McBride, confirmed that thalidomide was the leading cause of this crisis.

-Administering thalidomide during pregnancy to treat morning sickness was very common in this period.
+Taking thalidomide during pregnancy to treat morning sickness was very common during this period.
 Clinicians were confident that thalidomide was safe during pregnancy.
 But unfortunately, it caused abortion to a large number of women besides fetal disabilities to born babies.
 And in the period from 1961 to 1962, thalidomide was withdrawn from most countries in the world.

 In response to this crisis, the UK released the Yellow Card Scheme in 1964 to facilitate drug toxicities’ reporting process.
 And in 1965, the European legislation was established to regulate the operation of medicinal products.

 Then, the WHO founded the International Drug Monitoring Program in 1968 to detect adverse drug reactions worldwide.
 In 1978, the scientific and technical responsibility of the WHO Program was transferred to Sweden.
 And it was the start of the first WHO collaborating center, the Uppsala Monitoring Centre in Sweden.